 Another difference between eToro and other online platforms is the way the broker displays leverage on the buy screen.
 With most brokers, the trader sets the number of units, lots or shares for purchase and the broker calculates the leverage needed given the trader’s account balance.

-With the WebTrader platform, however, the trader sets the amount of capital and leverage and the broker calculates the number of units, lots or shares the trader can purchase.
+With eToro’s platform, however, the trader sets the amount of capital and leverage and the broker calculates the number of units, lots or shares the trader can purchase.
 While this is not a disadvantage of eToro, it may be confusing to more experienced traders.

-Another shortcoming of WebTrader is that the first screen in the real trading application only shows some of the instruments available for trading.
-The dropdown menu shows currency pairs, indices, and commodities, but fails to list the CFDs for listed companies.
-To find these instruments, a trader must either use the menu under the Markets section of OpenBooks or find them using the search function in the menu bar.
+Another shortcoming of the platform is that the first screen in the real trading application only shows some of the instruments available for trading.
+The drop-down menu shows currency pairs, indices, and commodities, but fails to list the CFDs for listed companies.
+To find these instruments, a trader must either use the menu under the Markets section or find them using the search function in the menu bar.
 However, a trader unfamiliar with equity markets may not know what stocks are available for trading.
 Most other online brokers make it easier to find lists of securities available for trading.

 The People Discovery section of eToro is where the platform really stands out from its competitors.
 This section allows the trader to screen for different traders on the platform using country of origin, markets traded, percentage gains and time frame.
 Traders can also screen by the risk profile of the trader and whether the results have been verified.

 Traders on the platform can also use a social feature called Copy People.
 They can click on a trader they want to copy, set a copy amount for trading and begin copying the trades made by that individual.
 With this feature, a trader can copy every feature of a trader including the opening of new trades, managing stop-loss orders and closing positions.